 An inexpensive and food-based option, cornstarch* is a classic stiffener that’s natural, durable, and safe to use on felt projects that might end up gummed by a young toddler.
 Activating the stiffening properties of cornstarch requires a few steps, but the stiffening power is dramatic.
 Depending on how concentrated you make the solution, the final effect can range from just a bit of extra body to cardboard-stiff felt with enough rigidity to create shaped, sculpted, or free-standing dimensional felt crafts.

 For durability, avoid washing the fabric after this stiffener is applied.
 Cornstarch-stiffened felt may become less stiff over time with play.
 If starched felt is vigorously washed, the felt will become less rigid.
 The method below will stiffen about 5 12×18″ wool felt sheets, to stiffen more sheets of felt double the recipe.

-We’ll be demonstrating this method as used on our Felt Corn Tostada and Shell Tutorial.
+I’ll be demonstrating this method as used on my Felt Corn Taco Shell Play Food Tutorial.
 For a pattern and instructions for creating the corn-tortilla coloring, check out the full tutorial.

 Bring 2 cups of water to boil in saucepan on stovetop

 While waiting for water to boil, mix 2-3 Tablespoons of cornstarch with 1/2 cup of cold water in a jar or mixing bowl.
 Mix until the solution is smooth and milky.

 When the water in the saucepan boils, Pour the cold cornstarch water into the boiling water slowly while stirring constantly.

 Continue stirring and maintain at a low boil for about 2 minutes.
 When the mixture changes from opaque (white) to translucent-clear and has a thick gravy-like consistency, it’s ready to be removed from the heat.

 Working first with light colored felt, then dark, smother each felt piece into the solution and submerge/massage until fully saturated.